Who is photographer Weng Fen?

 In the meantime, the booming new tall structures dominate the background of the images, their postmodern design depicting an increased investment and looming changes about to sweep throughout the city.

-Replicating the intriguing scene in each image, the artist highlights the growing gap between the disenfranchised urban populace and the inhabitants in more central parts, as cities continue to attract more capital for development as well as the upper class.
+Replicating the intriguing scene in each image, the artist highlights the growing gap between the disenfranchised urban populace and the inhabitants in more central parts, as cities continue to attract more capital for development and the upper class.

 Just like the cities they are gazing at, the girls featured in the pictures are also at transitional stages of growth in their lives.
 The vibrant colors of the new skyline captivate the audience and the subject, who in the meantime remain fixed on a steep precipice.
 Weng Fen’s images offer an ambiguous depiction of urban transformation.

-While the teenage girls and the cityscape suggest youthful energy, the posture of the girls evokes either apprehension of the inevitable development or a quiet moment of solitary reflection.
+While the teenage girls and the cityscape suggest youthful energy, the girls’ posture evokes either apprehension of the inevitable development or a quiet moment of solitary reflection.
 With one leg hanging on the visible side of the wall, the girls’ positions suggest having one foot in the future and another in the past.

 One usually sees a photograph as capturing a very slender slice of history.
-However, Weng Fen’s images appear to be a depiction of China’s future and present, with the divide on which the girls sit in the present.
+However, Weng Fen’s images appear to depict China’s future and present, with the divide on which the girls sit in the present.

 Bird’s Eye View